-Participants get all of this, plus a full semester of ILR elective credit.
+Participants get all of this, plus a full semester of advanced ILR elective credit.
 For more details, continue reading the information provided on this site or contact Brigid Beachler, Managing Director of the ILR Credit Internship Program.

 The ILR Credit Internship Program has been in operation for nearly forty years, and is widely recognized in the United States as the most successful of its type.
 The program was created by the faculty of the ILR School to afford our advanced undergraduates, juniors and seniors, opportunities to enhance their understanding of the field of industrial and labor relations by working for a semester (approximately 14 weeks), in one of the professional careers it encompasses.

 Each semester we routinely place dozens of eligible students with corporations, trade unions, labor and employment law firms, appropriate legislative bodies and other public agencies at every level of government, think tanks, public policy institutes and a wide array of advocacy organizations associated in one way or another with issues of work and workplace relations.
 For most of its history, our program operated almost exclusively within the United States.
 In the last decade, however, we have sought to expand its scope, and we now routinely place students at various locations internationally.

 Students are approved to take part in the program only after meeting academic and other standards imposed by faculty legislation.
 They are eligible to apply only after completing the first two years of our four-year undergraduate curriculum, a requirement that assures every intern has taken most, if not all, of the courses that comprise the core of our instructional program.